The Tissue Viability Service is a nurse-led specialist support and advisory service.

 Working directly with patients and health care professionals, the Tissue Viability Service provides clinical expertise and advice on both wound prevention and wound healing.

-Our overall goal is to ensure that any patient, who has an active wound or at risk of developing wounds, receives the optimum care to enable effective healing and prevention or recurrence.
+Our overall goal is to ensure that any patient, who has a wound or is at risk of developing wounds, receives the best care possible to help prevent wounds from occurring, support healing of any wounds which do develop and help prevent them from recurring.

-We do this either through specialist assessment and treatment plans and/ or educating the workforce to ensure assessment and care are provided in line with national best practice.
+The Services does this either through specialist assessment and treatment plans and/ or by providing education and support to health and care staff to ensure the assessment and care provided is in line with national best practice.

-The Service is to aid and support all healthcare professionals who are involved in the management of:
+The Service aids and support all healthcare professionals who are involved in the management of:

 - Complex wounds – chronic non healing wounds, surgical wounds.